akarlinsky/akarlinsky.github.io/_pages/about.md

 I'm an Economist and Statistician at Kohelet Economic Forum. <br/>
-I mostly do empirical work, my primary research interests are Labor Economics, Data Science, Economics of Conflict, Economics of Israel and Economic History.
+I mostly do empirical work, my primary research interests are Labor Economics, Data Science, Economics of Conflict, Health Economics, Economics of Israel and Economic History.

 I'm a member of The [Israeli Economic History Association](http://www.eha-israel.org/).